theolivenbaum/resin/README.md

 If you create an ngram-index from the lexicon and ngram the query token the same way and look up the terms for those grams, calculate the [Levenshtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance), what is left are the term-based queries.
 Such a Lucene-inspired fuzzy query implementation would add a couple of steps to the querying pipeline and those steps would be all about finding out which terms to scan for.

-####Ranking
+####Scoring
-If that goes well then what is left in our [MVP](https://en.wikipedia.org/wiki/Minimum_viable_product) is the ranking algorithm.
-That should be tons of fun.
-That's where the [Lucene core team](http://opensourceconnections.com/blog/2015/10/16/bm25-the-next-generation-of-lucene-relevation/) is at.
+Refine the scoring.
+The current scoring scheme is [tf-idf](https://en.wikipedia.org/wiki/Tf%E2%80%93idf).The Lucene core team has just recently grown out of tf-idf and now like [bm25](http://opensourceconnections.com/blog/2015/10/16/bm25-the-next-generation-of-lucene-relevation/) better.

-####Writing to an index in use
+####Writing to an index in use, solving concurrency issues
-Lucene does it extremly well because of it's file format and because it's indices are easily mergable.
-It sees an update as "first create new index then merge with the current index then refresh the index reader".
+Lucene does it well because of it's file format and because it's indices are easily mergable.

 <a name="point" id="point"></a>
 ####Multi-index searching